General

 2. Data Loss

 Cloud vendors take pride in collaboration and shareability as their advantages.
-However, sometimes cloud environments make it a lot less hard for users, such as eCommerce companies, to share data, either with the staff from within or those with third parties from the outside through direct email invitations or by data sharing through public links.
+However, sometimes cloud environments make it much less hard for users, such as eCommerce companies, to share data, either with the staff from within or those with third parties from the outside through direct email invitations or by data sharing through public links.

 Because there’s an ease in data sharing through the cloud, despite its benefits of becoming the cloud’s primary asset and key to working together, it still paved the way for severe issues regarding data loss.
 The truth is that 66 percent of organizations point out that the ease of sharing data in the cloud is their most significant cloud security concern.